 Note when depreciable property is sold and non-depreciable property, such as land, is acquired you may be unable to defer the depreciation and will be required the recapture the depreciation.

-You should discuss your particular situation with your tax advisor to determine the best course of action in your particular situation.
+You should discuss the tax consequences of your particular situation with your tax advisor to determine the best course of action in your particular situation.

 Personal Property Exchanges after December 31, 2017